Platform Terms

 We’ve split the terms into sections to make them easier for you to read.

-The Developer Terms apply in addition to the General Terms if you are a Developer.
+The Passport Terms apply in addition to the General Terms if you integrate Passport into your Application, regardless of whether you are also a Developer.

 To understand your rights and obligations, you need to read these General Terms and the sections that relate to you.

-We’ve done our best to make sure that there are no inconsistencies in these terms, but if there are, the Developer Terms apply instead of the General Terms to the extent of the inconsistency.
+We’ve done our best to make sure that there are no inconsistencies in these terms, but if there are, the Developer Terms apply instead of the General Terms to the extent of the inconsistency (for Developers).
+For Passport Integrators who are not Developers, the Passport Terms apply instead of the General Terms to the extent of any inconsistency.

 3. Changing these terms